armantuto/GRUPOMANIA/README.md

-  -You can also use SQL Management Studio in this case:
+  # You can also use SQL Management Studio
+   in this case:
   Open SQL Management Studio and create an empty database named GRUPOMANIA (REMEMBER THAT YOU MUST HAVE SQL SERVER MANAGEMENT STUDIO INSTALLED.)
   GO TO THE DATABASE FOLDER, SELECT THE FILE databaseMSSQL.JS, AND ENTER YOUR LOCAL DATABASE DETAILS.
   -LATER, GO TO THE MODELS FOLDER IN THE DATABASE DIRECTORY, AND IN ALL THE MODELS (COMMENTS, LIKES, POST, USERS), USE THE CONNECTION const { database } = require("../databaseMMSQL").